-The PMC will make one of the following recommendations after the Annual Review to the Director of Graduate Studies:
+The PMC will make one of the following recommendations after the Annual Review to the Associate Dean for Research and Graduate Studies:

-- · continuation of registration for MSc by Research, PhD, or PhD by Research Publications degree programs, as appropriate; - Remedial plan of action to bring the candidate's progress to a satisfactory level and/or extension of the prescribed period of study; - registration for a lower degree such as MSc by Research degree (for PhD or PhD by Research Publications degree candidates only); or - candidature should be administratively withdrawn due to unsatisfactory progress.
+- continuation of registration for MSc by Research, PhD, or PhD by Research Publications degree programs, as appropriate; - Remedial plan of action to bring the candidate's progress to a satisfactory level and/or extension of the prescribed period of study; - registration for a lower degree such as MSc by Research degree (for PhD or PhD by Research Publications degree candidates only); or - candidature should be administratively withdrawn due to unsatisfactory progress.

-3.3.10.7 Final Review Prior to Intention to Submit
+3.3.10.7 Final Review/Intention to Submit

 The PMC will undertake a final review prior to the candidate notifying RUSVM of his/her intention to submit his/her thesis for examination.
 The PMC will meet with the candidate to discuss the research project and outcomes, completed training, exposure to the wider research community, dissemination of the research, proposed or submitted publications in peer-reviewed journals and the preparation of the thesis.
-The PMC will make one of the following recommendations after the review to the Director of Graduate Studies:
+The PMC will make one of the following recommendations after the review to the Associate Dean for Research and Graduate Studies:

-- the candidate can notify of his/her intention to submit; - remedial plan of action to bring the candidate's progress to a satisfactory level and/or extension of the prescribed period of study; or - registration for a lower degree such as MSc by Research degree (for PhD or PhD by Research Publications degree candidates only).
+- the candidate may proceed to submit his/her thesis (within three (3) months from the date of the Intent to Submit, or a timeframe specified by the PMC); - remedial plan of action to bring the candidate's progress to a satisfactory level and/or extension of the prescribed period of study; or - registration for a lower degree such as MSc by Research degree (for PhD or PhD by Research Publications degree candidates only).